Last Updated on January 16, 2023

 ♦ If you want to spice things up a little, here’s a Mexican hot cocoa mix from Raia’s Recipes.

-♦ These easy homemade chocolates are as simple stirring some dried fruit and nuts into melted chocolate, but SO delicious!
+♦ These easy homemade chocolates are as simple stirring some dried fruit and nuts into melted chocolate, but SO delicious.
+They make a fabulous gift, but make sure to keep some for yourself!

 ♦ I’m looking forward to trying these amazing 3-ingredient healthy chocolate turtles from Natural Green Mom.
 They look delicious and so easy!

 (If you’re curious, here’s why chocolate is good for you!)

 ♦ Mixing herbs for a homemade herbal tea blend is a snap and makes a great gift.
 I have a cabinet full of a bunch of herbs for sleep, which I mix and put in a pretty jar with printed instructions on how to use it.
 Here are several herbal tea recipes to try for quick, easy, and inexpensive gifts.
 You can label herbs for relaxation “relaxing blend” or “sleep tight” and specify the herb-to-water ratio and steep time.

 ♦ Even some beautiful hibiscus tea in a pretty jar is an unusual gift that many tea drinkers won’t have tried before.
 Pair it with an infuser pot, cup, or tea ball.
 You could do multiple jars and fill another with chamomile flowers and a third with lemon balm, elderberries, or nettle leaf.
 I like these attractive but affordable jars.